AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 **<p style="text-align: center;">Figure 2.29:** *The behaviour of the entropy Gini with respect to both class 1 which has probability	$p$ and class 2 which has probability $1−p$.*</p>

 Note that the colours are representative of the terms involved in the calculation of both measures.
-The Gini is represented as red since on $p$ and $1-p$ are involved in its calculations, while the entropy is represented as magenta since all the four terms in blue and red are involved in its calculations (red + blue=magenta).
+The Gini is represented as red since $p$ and $1-p$ are involved in its calculations, while the entropy is represented as magenta since all the four terms in blue and red are involved in its calculations (red + blue=magenta).

-Finally the classification error is given as:
+Finally, the classification error is given as:

 $$
 \text { Classification error }=1-\max \left(p_{i}\right)
 $$

-The behaviour of all of the three impurity measures have been already shown in figure 2.22.
+The behaviour of all three impurity measures is shown in Figure 2.22.

 !!! abstract "Exercise"
     See the following Jupyter notebook that implements and visualises the above impurity metrics.